rrgmc/trcache/README.md

 A loadable (refresh) implementation is available for all caches, which provides a "GetOrRefresh" method which calls a refresh function if the data was not found in "Get".

+A [chain](https://pkg.go.dev/github.com/RangelReale/trcache/cache/chain) implementation is available to chain multiples caches in sequence, for example to use an in-memory cache with a lower TTL before calling a Redis backend.

 ## Installation

 ```go